spot94/comfyui-rocm-rdna2-wan/README.md

 ### 5.2 Downloading the Workflow for WAN 2.2

-Download the `I2V WAN 2.2 14B SVI (KJ).json` file from the repository into the `ComfyUI/user/default/workflows` folder, or simply drag and drop the file into the ComfyUI browser window.
+Download the `I2V WAN 2.2 14B SVI (KJ Wrapper).json` file from the repository into the `ComfyUI/user/default/workflows` folder, or simply drag and drop the file into the ComfyUI browser window.

 If you saved the file to the `ComfyUI/user/default/workflows` folder, the workflow will appear in the workflow list on the left.
 If you dragged the file into the window, don't forget to save it (Ctrl+S).